gohsonghan98/gitbookclone/document/function/SpecialCharacter/sc_Theta/sc_Theta.md

 ### Scenario / Use Case

-The user wants to set the special character alphabet for Theta.
+The user wants to get the special character alphabet for Theta.

 ### Step